Financial Underwriting for Life Insurance in Australia

-If you are temporarily unable to work due to an injury or illness, income protection can replace up to 75% of your income for a set period of time.
+If you are temporarily unable to work due to an injury or illness, income protection can replace up to 70% of your income for a set period of time.

 Financial underwriting assesses your income to establish how much you are earning, and how much you can claim as a benefit should you need to.

 Since it is possible to hold more than one income protection policy, it's important that the policies don't overlap.